mittsh/marionette-tabs/README.md

 define(function (require) {

 	var Marionette = require('backbone.marionette');

-	var Tab = require('marionette-tabs/index');
+	var Tab = require('marionette-tabs');

 	// This collection holds your tab objects var tabs = new Tab.Collection();

 	// each TabItem object must have an id, title, and a view that
 	// will be instantiated for the actual content of the tab. tabs.add({
 		id: 'tab-one',